 Long-term care, for example, if your child will need help throughout his or her life

 How much compensation will I receive for myself or my baby?

 The size of birth injuries compensation payments varies widely depending on the severity of what has happened.
 In some cases, such as where a child has cerebral palsy, the payout could be millions of pounds.

 If you speak to us about your case, we will be able to give you an initial idea of the range of compensation that is generally awarded for the type of injury you or your baby has sustained.

-We know that funding a birth injuries compensation claim might be a worry, so we offer a range of options.
+We know that finding a birth injuries compensation claim might be a worry, so we offer a range of options.
 These include:

 Our first consultation is free and we will be happy to discuss funding with you to find the best option for your circumstances.

-What is the time limit for bringing a birth injuries compensation claim?
+What is the time limit for bringing a compensation claim?

 For an adult, there is a three-year time limit for bringing a medical negligence claim.
 This is known as the limitation period.
 It runs either from the date of the negligent incident or the date that you became aware of the injury you suffered.

 In the case of a child, the three-year time limit runs from the date of their 18th birthday.